joudy-sabbagh/Personalize_Nutrition_Recommender/README.md

 avaible as github secrets in our repository.
 ```
 ## CI/CD
 Continous Deployement was implemented using the help of github actions through the docker-build-push.yml file that builds and publishes the docker images onto Docker Hub whenever anyone pushes onto main.
-The images are pushed into 6 main repositories:
+These images are pushed into 6 main repositories:
 ahmadeljazaerli/food-analyzer
 ahmadeljazaerli/glucose-monitor
 ahmadeljazaerli/microbiom-analyzer